Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Talk to your physician.
 Although you can research investigational medical products online, you will need your physician to make the request.

 The Reagan-Udall Foundation for the FDA has developed an online Expanded Access Navigator that provides step-by-step instructions on how to identify available investigational medical products and how to apply for individual access.
-Sadly, participation in the navigator is voluntary, and many companies have chosen to not yet be listed.
+Unfortunately, participation in the navigator is voluntary, and many companies have chosen to not yet be listed.
 However, the site posts the non-trial preapproval access policies of a number of companies, along with information about who to contact at the company for information.

 What Are Some Patient Resources?